 Dealing with Aircraft and Spaceship design and construction can be a fascinating profession.
 Many students want to study aerospace engineering courses in Canada from all around the world.
 However, due to a lack of sufficient guidance, they end up making the wrong decision for their career.

-So, if you want to enroll in Aerospace engineering courses in Canada and know everything about it, then probably this blog is for you.
+So, if you want to enroll in Aerospace engineering courses in Canada in 2022 and know everything about it, then probably this blog is for you.

 What is Aerospace Engineering?

 Aerospace engineering is one of the major branches of engineering that is concerned with the design, construction, experimenting, and distribution of airplanes, spaceships, and their associated parts.

 It has been divided into two major components: Aeronautical engineering and Astronautical engineering.
 Aeronautical engineering is concerned with the design and building of airplanes and other aircraft that fly within the atmosphere.
 Astronautical engineering, on the other hand, is concerned with the development and building of spaceships and other spacecraft.